A Driving Force Timeline

 1962Kelly Wood, artist and educator, b.1962 Toronto, Ontario.

-Jean Sutherland Boggs: The First Female Director of a National Art Gallery
+CANADA: Jean Sutherland Boggs, The First Female Director of a National Art Gallery

 1966Jean Sutherland Boggs (1922-2014) is named Director of the National Gallery of Canada in Ottawa, and becomes the first woman globally to achieve such a position.